metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_mirror_maker_v1beta2_manifest.md

 - `resources` (Attributes) CPU and memory resources to reserve. (see [below for nested schema](#nestedatt--spec--resources))
 - `template` (Attributes) Template to specify how Kafka MirrorMaker resources, 'Deployments' and 'Pods', are generated. (see [below for nested schema](#nestedatt--spec--template))
 - `tracing` (Attributes) The configuration of tracing in Kafka MirrorMaker. (see [below for nested schema](#nestedatt--spec--tracing))
 - `version` (String) The Kafka MirrorMaker version.
-Defaults to {DefaultKafkaVersion}.
+Defaults to the latest version.
 Consult the documentation to understand the process required to upgrade or downgrade the version.
 - `whitelist` (String) List of topics which are included for mirroring.
 This option allows any regular expression using Java-style regular expressions.
 Mirroring two topics named A and B is achieved by using the expression 'A|B'.
 Or, as a special case, you can mirror all topics using the regular expression '*'.
 You can also specify multiple regular expressions separated by commas.

 <a id="nestedatt--spec--consumer"></a>